cameronmolyneux/vigo-swagger-typescript/readme.md

 This code will keep previous JSON for updating partially.

-Run `$ yarn swag-ts` with your base backend, for example develop branch
+Run `$ yarn vigo-swag-ts` with your base backend, for example develop branch

 Others need to pull this changes

-Now you can update Tag1 and Tag2 `$ yarn swag-ts Tag1 Tag2`.
+Now you can update Tag1 and Tag2 `$ yarn vigo-swag-ts Tag1 Tag2`.

 ## Multiple-Gateway